 - The team's early work with business modeling and feature definition evolved the Dan Abraham Healthy Living Center into a center that today serves multiple populations throughout Mayo Clinic's campus in Rochester, Minnesota.

-Innovation and Design was previously known as the Mayo Clinic Center for Innovation.
-In 2017, the team joined the Mayo Clinic Kern Center for the Science of Health Care Delivery, along with a group specializing in translational informatics and knowledge management.
+The Innovation and Design team was previously known as the Mayo Clinic Center for Innovation.
+In 2017, the team joined the Mayo Clinic Kern Center for the Science of Health Care Delivery, along with a group specializing in informatics and knowledge management.

 As a result, the integrated Mayo Clinic Kern Center for the Science of Health Care Delivery draws on a unique breadth and depth of resources, combining research, technology and innovation to translate ideas and findings into real-world applications across Mayo Clinic.
 Results are disseminated as widely as possible, leading to practice change for patients beyond the walls of Mayo Clinic as well.